Religion

-WEST CHESTER, Pa–The Catholic church is nothing if not fanciful, some might even say fey, as in man-in-a-purple-dress fey.
-Those ornate Pius of Hollywood jumpers favored by the church’s high priests, the three-story hats that dwarf the chubby little pope beneath them, the gothic organ music, Omen-like choirs, and incense-laden rituals: do these strike anyone else as the love children of drag queens and other gender benders huffing amyl nitrate on disco-inferno revival nights?
+There is a reason the village atheist’s new app is called “There’s a Saint for That.”
+The Catholic church is nothing if not fanciful, some might even say fey, as in man-in-a-purple-dress fey.
+Those ornate Pius-of-Hollywood jumpers favored by the church’s high priests, the three-story hats that dwarf the pope beneath them, the gothic organ music, Omen-like choirs, and incense-laden rituals: does this strike anyone else as the love-children of drag queens and other gender-benders huffing amyl nitrate on disco-inferno revival nights?

-Yet quaint as all that shit might be, the church really jumps the whale when push comes to saints.
-Fact: the saints-to-row-house-variety-catholics-who-have-ever-lived ratio is an impressive 1-to-8.
-That’s better than the teacher-student ratio at your basic overpriced elite liberal institution of higher political correctness.
+Quaint as all that spectacle might be, the church really jumps the whale when push comes to saints.
+Fact: the saints-to-row-house-variety-Catholics-who-have-ever-lived ratio is an impressive 1-to-8.
+That is better than the teacher-student ratio at your basic overpriced elite liberal institution of higher political correctness.
+Which is why, no matter what ails you–be it chapped cheeks, bleeding zits, or existential dread–there’s a saint for that.

 In order to assist you in directing your inquiries to the proper saint–thereby sparing you the inconvenience of being put on hold and having to listen to heavenly music while your prayer is being directed–we at the Village Atheist have developed an app called There’s a Saint for That.